Eva-Kuk/smoothie-lovers/README.md

 2. Create `Procfile` which contains the name of the application file so that Heroku knows what to run.
 Procfile may have a blank line when it is created so remove it as it may cause problems.
 3. Push both files to GitHub.

-Once those steps are done, the website can be deployed and below are the steps of the deployment process in Heroku.
+Once those steps are completed, the website can be deployed and below are the steps of the deployment process in Heroku.

 1. Create an account in Heroku.
 2. Click **New** and choose from dropdown menu **Create new app** to create a new app.